Academic Probation and Suspension for Undergraduate Students

 d.
 A third or subsequent suspension shall result in the student being academically dismissed from the institution for a minimum period of three (3) years.

 e.
-Should another institution permit a student on suspension from Valdosta State University to enroll, work taken at that institution during any period of suspension shall not be counted as degree credit at Valdosta State University unless prior approval was obtained from the student’s Dean at Valdosta State University.
+Should another institution permit a student on suspension from Valdosta State University to enroll, work taken at that institution during any period of suspension shall not be counted as degree credit at Valdosta State University unless prior approval was obtained from the academic dean of the student's major at Valdosta State University.

 f.
 Only fall and/or spring semesters count as “sit out” semesters.

 IV.
 Right of Appeal

 Upon appeal by the student, the Suspension Appeals Committee has the authority to waive the first, second, or third suspension if unusual circumstances warrant.

 VI.
 Readmission Procedures